python/cpython/Doc/library/_winreg.rst

 to explicitly close them.

-This module exposes a very low-level interface to the Windows registry; it is expected that in the future a new ``winreg`` module will be created offering a higher-level interface to the registry API.
+This module exposes a very low-level interface to the Windows registry; it is expected that in the future a new module will be created offering a higher-level interface to the registry API.

 This module offers the following functions: